About depression in children

 Managing depression in children: support at home

-Support at home is important for your child’s recovery from depression at home.
-Here are some simple and effective ideas:
+Support at home is important for your child’s recovery from depression.
+Here are simple and effective ideas:

 - Give your child plenty of love, affection and positive attention.
 For example, make time to talk with your child and listen to their feelings.
 You could do this when you’re making dinner together or going for a walk.

-- Gently encourage your child to do something they would normally enjoy – for example, a trip to the park or spending time with friends.
+- Gently encourage your child to do something they would normally enjoy – for example, going to the park or spending time with friends.

 - Offer your child healthy food and encourage healthy eating habits.